AnilK-Sharma/idmanagement.gov/_experiments/idfraud.md

   - **Mechanism** - Fraudsters conduct in-depth research on a specific individual or organization to send highly personalized phishing emails.
 They bolster their credibility by using forged documents, such as fake invoices or official-looking correspondence, to convince the target to provide sensitive information or authorize fraudulent activities.
   - **Impact** - The success rate of spear phishing increases significantly when paired with forgery techniques, resulting in considerable financial and reputational damage to the targeted entities.
 - **Whaling with Deepfake Technology**
   - **Mechanism** - High-profile individuals such as executives are targeted using whaling techniques combined with deepfake technology.
-Fraudsters create realistic deepfake videos or audio messages impersonating trusted colleagues or partners, persuading these high-level targets to disclose sensitive information or approve signifi cant financial transactions.
+Fraudsters create realistic deepfake videos or audio messages impersonating trusted colleagues or partners, persuading these high-level targets to disclose sensitive information or approve significant financial transactions.
   - **Impact** - The convincing nature of the deepfakes, coupled with the high stakes involved in whaling attacks, can lead to substantial financial losses and breaches of highly sensitive corporate data.
 - **SMS Phishing with Social Engineering**
   - **Mechanism** - Attackers use smishing to send deceptive SMS messages that appear to be from reputable sources, often claiming an urgent issue like a compromised bank account.
 They then employ social engineering tactics, such as creating a sense of urgency or fear, to manipulate victims into clicking on malicious links or calling phone numbers to provide personal information.